-If you wish to simply substitute Methanol in place of Acetonitrile in a Reversed Phase (RP) HPLC method that has already been developed with Acetonitrile, you should be aware that Methanol is a much weaker solvent than Acetonitrile and therefore you will not get the same chromatographic results.
-For example; if you have a method with 20% Acetonitrile and then change it to 20% Methanol, you will get longer retention than with the Acetonitrile.
+If you wish to simply substitute methanol in place of acetonitrile in a Reversed Phase HPLC method that has already been developed with acetonitrile, you should be aware that methanol is a much weaker solvent than acetonitrile and therefore you will not get the same chromatographic results.
+For example; if you have a method with 20% acetonitrile and then change it to 20% methanol, you will get longer retention than with the acetonitrile.

-Methanol is more polar than Acetonitrile so it will increase retention of hydrophobic compounds in Reversed Phase and the elution order for some analytes could change as well, especially when a Cogent Phenyl Hydride™ Column is used.
+Methanol is more polar than acetonitrile so it will increase retention of hydrophobic compounds in Reversed Phase and the elution order for some analytes could change as well, especially when a column such as the Cogent Phenyl Hydride™ is used.

 For these reasons, changing to methanol should be viewed as a method development tool and not as interchangeable with acetonitrile.
 Also, for many SOP’s changing from acetonitrile to methanol requires internal approval.